-This information is intended for anyone who wants to extend the vSphere Client with custom functionality in vSphere 6.7.
-Users typically are software developers who use HTML and JavaScript to create graphical user interface components that work with VMware vSphere.
+This information is intended for anyone who wants to extend the vSphere Client with custom functionality.
+Users typically are software developers who use HTML and JavaScript to create graphical user interface components that work with VMware vSphere®.

 VMware Technical Publications Glossary